 How to relieve neck pain?

-common medical remedy for stiff neck includes pain medication and muscle relaxants, but these don’t provide long term solutions.
+A common medical remedy for neck pain includes pain medication and muscle relaxants, but these don’t provide long-term solutions.
 This is a serious problem and can impact work, family relationships, friendships and finances.

 It is not advisable to let anyone adjust your neck unless they are a trained and licensed Chiropractor.